alain-cheng/THESIS/image-augmentation/docs/README.md

 ### Dataset

 This project dir assumes that `../mirflickr25k-preprocessing` has been executed.
-The following dataset folder structure is expected before running this project:
+The following dataset folder structure on the root directory is expected before running this project:

     ├── assets
         ├── stegastamp-encoded